Could skipping sedation help COPD patients breathe on their own faster?

 Summary

-This study looks at two ways to manage sedation in COPD patients who need a breathing machine.
-One group gets no sedation, while the other has their sedation paused each day.
-The goal is to see which approach helps patients spend more days breathing without the machine.
-The study involves 60 adults in the ICU.
+This study looks at two ways to manage sedation in COPD patients who need a breathing machine (ventilator).
+One group gets no sedation at all, while the other has their sedation paused every day.
+The goal is to see which approach helps patients spend more days off the ventilator within the first 28 days.
+The study will include 60 adults with COPD who are on a ventilator in the ICU.

 Disclaimer